sergeinack3/PowerEduc/lib/mustache/readme_powereduc.txt

-Description of Mustache library import into moodle.
+Description of Mustache library import into powereduc.

 1) Download the latest version of mustache.php from upstream (found at https://github.com/bobthecow/mustache.php/releases)